Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Ubiquiti Dream Machine Special Edition (UDM-SE): Representing the flexible non-Wi-Fi and “Enterprise of Things” approach

 Ubiquiti's UDM-SE is special compared to the previous version, such as the UDM-Pro.
-It's the company's latest non-WiFi UniFi controller.
+It's the company's latest non-Wi-Fi UniFi controller.
+(Originally, it was called Dream Machine Pro Special Edition, and then Ubiquiti got the naming straightened up.)

 UniFi and AmpliFi are two major networking product lines from Ubiquiti.
 They serve two demographics and have different architectures.

-The UniFi family -- represented by the Dream Machine (UDM), UDM-Pro, the Dream Router (UDR), or UDM-SE... -- aims at business/pro/enterprise users.
-They are comprehensive console acting as the central controllers of various products, of which networking devices are only part of the picture.
+The UniFi family—represented by the Dream Machine (UDM), UDM-Pro, the Dream Router (UDR), or UDM-SE...—aims at business/pro/enterprise users.
+They are comprehensive consoles acting as the central controllers of various products, of which networking devices are only part of the picture.

 On the other hand, the AmpliFi family, represented by the HD Wi-Fi system or the Alien, is for the home environment.
-They are simple Wi-Fi routers, easy-to-use but with a limited feature set.
+They are simple Wi-Fi routers that are easy to use but have a limited feature set.

 The UDM is the first UniFi product that works well as a home router, thanks to its friendly design.
 In a way, it's a bridge between the two product lines.
-And the UDR further solidifies that approach, making the UDM-Pro or UDM-SE applicable to demanding homes.
+The UDR further solidifies that approach, making the UDM-Pro or UDM-SE applicable to demanding homes.

 Eventually, Ubiquiti might phase out AmpliFi to focus on UniFi as its only encompassing platform.